pcjunger/starter-hugo-academic/content/authors/admin/_index.md

 #button for downloading the CV
 #{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
 ---
-I am an ecologist who got amazed about the fact that tiny creatures have shaped our planet and still play essential trophic & bigeochemical roles at a planetary scale.
+I am an ecologist who became amazed about the fact that tiny creatures have shaped our planet and still play essential trophic & bigeochemical roles at a planetary scale.
 I generally attempt to bring together ecological theory and microbial omics data to investigate the distribution, structure and function of microbial communities inhabiting both marine & freshwater ecosystems.

-I am a PhD student in between the [Laboratory of Microbial Processes & Biodiversity](http://www.lmpb.ufscar.br/) (UFSCar, Brazil) and the [Ecology of Marine Microorganisms Research group](https://emm.icm.csic.es/), based at the [Institut de Ciències del Mar](https://www.icm.csic.es/en) (ICM-CSIC, Barcelona).
-I am currently conducting a project on large-scale ecology & biogeography of marine planktonic communities using Metabarcoding, Metagenomics & Single Cell Genomics.
+I am currently a CNRS postdoctoral researcher at the [Institut de Biologie de l'École Normale Supérieure](https://www.ibens.bio.ens.psl.eu/spip.php?rubrique36&lang=fr) (Paris, France), where I am working on marine biodiversity monitoring using environmental DNA within the framework of the EU-funded [Marco-Bolo](https://marcobolo-project.eu/) project.